A special needs trust allows families to preserve government benefit eligibility

 Review and revise financial assets

 All family held assets need to be reviewed to make certain that distributions made during life or upon death will not cause the loss of government benefits.
+You may wish to consult with a professional skilled in buying life insurance specific to children with special needs.
 Certain assets held such as custodian accounts or as tenants in common, UGMA, or UTMA accounts may need to be shifted, re-titled, or re-configured to preserve government benefit eligibility.
 Care should be taken to change primary or contingent beneficiary designations on all group term insurance plans, life insurance policies, 401(k), tax sheltered annuities, retirement plans, etc. Persons with special needs should not be named as beneficiaries.
 Rather, money should be left to the special needs trust.

 Develop a clearer vision of how you want your child to live if both parents are no longer around